 What are the risk factors for brain and spinal cord tumors in children?

-A risk factor is anything that affects a person’s chance of getting a disease such as cancer.
-Different cancers have different risk factors.
-For example, smoking is a risk factor for several types of cancer in adults.
+A risk factor is anything that affects a person’s chance of getting a disease such as a brain or spinal cord tumor.
+Different types of cancer have different risk factors.

 Lifestyle-related risk factors such as diet, body weight, physical activity, and tobacco use play a major role in many adult cancers.
 But these factors usually take many years to influence cancer risk, and they are not thought to play much of a role in childhood cancers, including brain tumors.

-Very few risk factors for brain tumors have been found.
-There is no clear cause for most brain tumors.
+Very few risk factors have been found for brain and spinal cord tumors.
+There is no clear cause for most of these tumors.

 The possible risk from fetal or childhood exposure to imaging tests that use radiation, such as x-rays or CT scans, is not known for sure.
 These tests use much lower levels of radiation than those used in radiation treatments, so if there is any increase in risk, it is likely to be very small.
 But to be safe, most doctors recommend that pregnant women and children not get these tests unless they are absolutely needed.